CJ Lang boosts profit by 8% and looks ahead with cautious optimism

 With its focus firmly on profitable growth, the long-established family-owned business last year acquired 12 new company stores – the Scotfresh group of nine convenience stores along with three of the former Eddy’s Food Station shops.

-All three Eddy’s stores, and seven of the nine Scotfresh stores, have already been converted to SPAR Scotland, and the remaining two shops – at Cardonald and Denny – will be relaunched in the next few months.
+All three Eddy’s stores, and seven of the nine Scotfresh shops, have already been converted to SPAR Scotland, and the remaining two – at Cardonald and Denny – will be relaunched in the next few months.

 The company has also completed major store refits at Kilwinning, Lawthorn and Erskine in the last 12 months.
 It has introduced the exclusive Barista Coffee offer, together with digital screens and electronic shelf-edge labels (all company-owned stores will have them by Christmas), to help modernise the customer shopping experience.